Paralegal Studies, Post-Baccalaureate Certificate

 3. Understand the ethical obligations of a paralegal

 The curriculum is composed entirely of law courses.
 Instruction focuses on procedural and practical aspects of the profession.
-The program surveys paralegal employers, current students, and graduates on a regular basis to receive their insights on the curriculum and the needs of the legal community.
-The program also receives guidance from its board of advisors, composed of leading educators and members of the legal community.
-Students will know legal terminology, concepts, and procedures and will gain skills to draft a variety of legal documents.
-Students learn how to conduct legal research, both manually and online using Lexis and Westlaw (commonly used legal databases).
+The program surveys paralegal employers, current students, and graduates regularly to receive their insights on the curriculum and the needs of the legal community.
+The program also receives guidance from its board of advisors, composed of leading educators and legal community members.
+Students will know legal terminology, concepts, and procedures and will gain skills to draft various legal documents.
+Students learn how to conduct legal research manually and online using Lexis and Westlaw (commonly used legal databases).
 They will learn about litigation support and e-discovery applications.
 Students will also be better prepared for the rigors of law school and may participate in an internship course as part of their curriculum.

-The Paralegal Studies Program offers unique scheduling options, including a full-time day schedule at our Chicago campus that can be completed in four and a half months and a part-time evening schedule in Chicago in which students take one class every eight to ten weeks.
+The Paralegal Studies Program offers unique scheduling options, including a full-time day schedule at our Chicago campus that can be completed in about four and a half months and a part-time evening schedule in Chicago in which classes are eight to ten weeks in length.
+Students take one class at a time in the fall and spring semesters and take two classes during the summer.
 We also offer a schedule at our Schaumburg campus, which can be completed in nine months taking classes only on Saturdays and online.
 Students can begin the Chicago campus schedules in the fall and spring semesters and can begin the Schaumburg campus schedule in the fall semester only.
 Classes in both the Chicago part-time evening schedule and the Schaumburg campus schedules are offered in a combination of traditional on-campus classes, fully online classes and hybrid classes in which classes meet on-campus and have additional online instruction each week.
 The delivery format of each course is determined by the program and the schedules meet American Bar Association guidelines with respect to online delivery of legal specialty courses.
-The program is not available in a fully online format.
-Pursuant to ABA guidelines, students must take at least ten semester hours or the equivalent of legal specialty courses through traditional classroom instruction.
+The program can now be completed in a fully online format, which includes attendance in live, synchronous class meetings.
+Pursuant to ABA guidelines, students must take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.

 Applicants for the post-baccalaureate certificate must hold a bachelor's degree in any discipline from an accredited institution; previous training in the law is not necessary.
 The program suggests an undergraduate grade point average of at least 2.5 on a 4.0 scale.
 Official transcripts from all undergraduate and graduate institutions, along with a completed application form and statement of intent must be submitted.
 Letters of recommendation and an interview may also be requested.
-The application form is available on the program's website There is a nonrefundable application fee.
-For questions or an appointment, call (312) 281-3190.
+For questions or an appointment, contact Carrie Lausen, the program director.

 Students are required to complete eight courses with a grade of 70 percent or better in each course in order to earn their certificate.
 Grades are issued on the basis of honors (90 percent or higher), pass (70 percent through 89 percent), and fail (less than 70 percent).
 Students can earn a Certificate with Honors by completing seven of the eight required courses in the program with a grade of honors.